cBioPortal/cbioportal/docs/portal.properties-Reference.md

 # Civic integration

-Civic integration can be turned on or off with the following property:
+Civic integration can be turned on or off with the following property (default: true):
 ```
 show.civic=true|false
 ```